Pink-Dragon-Labs/DnGMakeVols/README.md

-## Old Makevols

-Extract all data from ressis

-go into a folder with all the ressi'stick

-make a out directory there

-then get resource.exe from SCI tools

-then for each resource
-resource.exe -o./out ressci.000

-To repack

-This is what you needs
-Stick all resources from each ressci into the correct folders stick makevols.exe v 5 into vcfg folder then from dosbox with the directory containing everything mounted as c: run makeall.bat

 ## New Makevols - Windows 10

-Place all resources in data
+Place all resources in data, in appropriate folders; v56 go in view, hep/scr go in script etc.

-Edit all the files in vcfg and make sure your files in data are listed, you can put any file in any resource.
+Edit 0.txt in `/vcfg` to include all the resources you mean to include. v56/p56/hep/scr

-Run makeall.bat in windows just dble click it
+Run `makeall.bat`; in windows can just be double clicked.

-Then your packed resources will be in the out directory
+Then your packed resources will be in the `out` directory

+Add all files from `out` directory into your game folder.